ThiaudioTT/hoi4-presence/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue or any other method before making a change.

+I separated good first issues with the label [good first issue](https://github.com/ThiaudioTT/hoi4-presence/labels/good%20first%20issue) to help you to start contributing to this project.
+If you want to contribute with something else, please open an issue to discuss it or search for an issue that is already open in [Issues](https://github.com/ThiaudioTT/hoi4-presence/issues).

 ## Getting Started

 1. Fork the repository on GitHub